Dates for Academic Year 2026-27

 Finalists in the Teach Secondary Awards 2024!

-This taught course comprises six twilight webinar training sessions across one term.
+This taught course comprises three twilight webinar training sessions across half a term.
 These will be supported with access to online learning materials, and challenges, ideas and activities to try out in the classroom, culminating in a short assignment.
 On completion of the assignment participants will be awarded with the Music Education Solutions® Secondary Music Leadership Certificate.

-Sessions 1 & 2 – Strategic Leadership of Music in your school: how to develop a plan to increase high quality engagement in school; how to advocate for Music with SLT, other colleagues and external parties, including parents; howto work with instrumental teachers, teaching assistants, music hubs and other external
+Session 1 – Strategic Leadership of Music in your school: how to develop a plan to increase high quality engagement in school; how to advocate for Music with SLT, other colleagues and external parties, including parents; howto work with instrumental teachers, teaching assistants, music hubs and other external

 providers.

-Sessions 3 & 4 – Leading inclusive progression pathways: planning your curriculum at KS3 to support progression onto courses at KS4 and 5, satisfy an Ofsted Deep Dive, and be inclusive; choosing your exam board options for VQs, GCSEs and A-Level; planning your extra-curricular to support strong progression.
+Session 2 – Leading inclusive progression pathways: planning your curriculum at KS3 to support progression onto courses at KS4 and 5, and be inclusive; choosing your exam board options for VQs, GCSEs and A-Level; planning your extra-curricular to support strong progression.